wmnsk/go-gtp/gtpv0/README.md

 The following Messages marked with "Yes" are currently available with their own useful constructors.

-_Even there are some missing Messages, you can create any kind of Message by using `messages.NewGeneric()`._
+_Even there are some missing Messages, you can create any kind of Message by using `message.NewGeneric()`._

 ### Messages